nittka/Xarchive/README.md

 * list of (self defined) categories
 * list of tags — additional keywords applying to the document
 * description — **short** text describing the document
-* list of references to other documents (along with description of the reference)
+* list of (see also) references to other documents (along with description of the reference)
 * full text search string — e.g. obtained via OCR

 ##Syntax